GaelVaroquaux/sklearn_pandas_tutorial/README.md

 Reading the training materials
 -------------------------------

-**Not all the material will be covered at the EuroPython training**: there is not enough time available.
+**Not all the material will be covered at the EuroScipy training**: there is not enough time available.
 However, you can follow the material by yourself.